screenprog/BankPro/README.md

 ---

 ## Future Updates
-- User login functionality using email ID instead of customer ID.
+- User login functionality using email ID and customer ID both.
 - Development of the admin interface for the frontend.

 ---

 ## Contributions
 Contributions to the project are welcome!
 Future updates and new features will be pushed to the repository.
-For any issues or suggestions, feel free to raise an issue in the repository or contact the project team.
+For any issues or suggestions, feel free to raise an issue in the repository or contact me.

 ---

 For more details, refer to the project files and codebase.